dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 (Change first paragraph)

-A generic parameter declared on a generic class or generic method can be *constrained* by one or more type (for encoding, see *GenericParamConstraint* table in paragraph II.22.21) and by one or more special constraints (paragraph II.10.1.7).
+A generic parameter declared on a generic class or generic method can be *constrained* by one or more types (for encoding, see *GenericParamConstraint* table in paragraph II.22.21) and by one or more special constraints (paragraph II.10.1.7).
 Generic parameters can be instantiated only with generic arguments that are *assignable-to* (paragraph I.8.7.3) (when boxed) and *implements-all-static-interface-methods-of* (**paragraph reference needed**) each of the declared constraints and that satisfy all specified special constraints.